NewRedRoses/Todo-List/README.md

 `add link to preview here`

-## List of things to do for this project
+## List of things to do for this tag
 - [x] Create the task properties  `title`, `description`,`due date` and `priority`.
   - [ ] OPTIONAL: Add `notes` and `checklist` properties.
 - [ ] Create a "home" page thats the default page where all tasks can be displayed.
-- [ ] Add a "projects" page, where all projects can be viewed.
+- [ ] Add a "tags" page, where all tags can be viewed.
-- [ ] Add "projects" section where tasks can belong to a specific project.
+- [ ] Add "tags" section where tasks can belong to a specific tag.
-- [ ] Add ability to create new projects.
+- [ ] Add ability to create new tags.
-- [ ] Add ability for a task's project to be changed.
+- [ ] Add ability for a task's tag to be changed.